-Exhibit Exhibit Incorporated by Reference Filed Number Description Form File No. Exhibit Filing Date Herewith 3.1 Amended and Restated Certificate of Incorporation 8-K 001-38107 3.1 June 13, 2017 3.2 Amended and Restated Bylaws 8-K 001-38107 3.2 June 13, 2017 10.1 Second Amendment to Credit Agreement by and between 8-K 001-38107 10.1 August 14, 2020 ShotSpotter, Inc. and Umpqua Bank, dated August 14, 2020 31.1 Certification of Principal Executive Officer Pursuant to Rules Х 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes- Oxley Act of 2002.
+Exhibit Exhibit Exhibit Incorporated by Reference Number Description Form File No. Exhibit Filing Date Herewith 3.1 Amended and Restated Certificate of Incorporation 8-K 001-38107 3.1 June 13, 2017 3.2 Amended and Restated Bylaws 8-K 001-38107 3.2 June 13, 2017 31.1 Certification of Principal Executive Officer Pursuant to Rules Х 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes- Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer Pursuant to Rules Х 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes- Oxley Act of 2002.
 32.1 Certification of Principal Executive Officer and Principal Х Financial Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act 4.04 73 12 of 2002.
-101.INS Inline XBRL Instance Document (the instance document does Х not appear in the Interactive Data File because its XBRL tags 101.0011 are embedded within the Inline XBRL document).
-37 101.SCH Inline XBRL Taxonomy Extension Schema Document X 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Х 101 DEE Document 37 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Х 101 1 4 0 Document 37 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document X 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Х 104 Document 37 104 Cover Page Interactive Data File (formatted as Inline XBRL Х and contained in Exhibit 101)
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+101.INS Inline XBRL Instance Document (the instance document does Х not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document).
+101.SCH Inline XBRL Taxonomy Extension Schema Document Х 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Х Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Х Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document Х 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Х Document 104 Cover Page Interactive Data File (formatted as Inline XBRL Х and contained in Exhibit 101) Document Cover Page Interactive Data File (formatted as Inline XBRL

-Furnished herewith and not deemed to be "filed" for purposes of Section 18 of the Exchange Act, and shall not be deemed to be incorporated by reference into any filing under the Securities Act, or the Exchange Act (whether made before or after the date of the Form 10-Q), irrespective of any general incorporation language contained in such filing.
+\ Furnished herewith and not deemed to be "filed" for purposes of Section 18 of the Exchange Act, and shall not be deemed to be incorporated by reference into any filing under the Securities Act, or the Exchange Act (whether made before or after the date of the Form 10-Q), irrespective of any general incorporation language contained in such filing.